 These providers offer products like traditional banks, but they don't have physical branches.
-With less staff, overheads or old systems, they can offer new services much faster.
+With fewer staff members, overheads and old systems, they can roll out new services faster.

-All fintech banks with a current account are regulated by the FCA.
+The FCA regulates all fintech banks with a current account.
 They will also be part of the Financial Service Compensation Scheme (FSCS), which protects your money up to £85,000 if the firm goes bust.

 Fintech companies want to make managing your money easier and faster.
 This means their services will often be more accessible compared to older institutions.
-Technology will continue to improve and financial companies will want to adapt, with fintech providers likely leading the way.
+Technology will continue to improve, and financial companies will want to adapt, with fintech providers likely leading the way.

-Most of us will use services from fintech companies every day without even thinking about it.
+Many of us use services from fintech companies every day without even thinking about it.
 For example, you can pick a new savings account, buy a plane ticket or even invest - all through your phone.

 The growth of fintech should make for a more competitive industry.
 This should lead to better rates and services for your money and better ways of making it work for you.